Santa Fe Indian School

 Santa Fe Indian School (SFIS) is a tribal boarding secondary school in Santa Fe, New Mexico.
 It is affiliated with the Bureau of Indian Education (BIE).

 History

-The Federal Government established the SFIS in 1890 to educate Native American children from tribes throughout the Southwestern United States.
+The Federal Government established the Santa Fe Indian School (SFIS) to educate Native American children from tribes throughout the Southwestern United States.
+Although the school gives its founding date as 1890, The Santa Fe New Mexican reported an enrollment of 40 students in April 1885 and 200 students in April 1887.
+The school enrolled students from Laguna Pueblo, Santo Domingo Pueblo, San Felipe Pueblo, and Zuni Pueblo.
 The purpose of creating SFIS was an attempt to assimilate the Native American children into the wider United States culture and economy.
 In 1975, the All Indian Pueblo Council (AIPC) was formed.
 It was the first Indian organization to utilize the laws in place to contract an education for their children.
 Eventually, the AIPC was able to leverage complete control of the school and curriculum.
 In 2001, with the passing of the SFIS Act, the school took ownership of the land.
 The school resides on the form of a trust, which is held by the nineteen Pueblo Governors of New Mexico.
-These acts allow for complete educational sovereignty of the school, by the Pueblo.
+These acts allow for complete educational sovereignty of the school, by the Pueblos.